 vi.
-Management Training for level-1 position
+Management Training for level-I position

-This is an essential entry level pre-requisite for Level-I candidates only and a candidate for Level-I has to successfully complete the 'Management Training' programmes covering regulatory requirements, Quality Assurance aspects of NPP Operation, Safety culture, Operation Management, Personnel Management, Procedural knowledge related to administration and finance, vigilance and security aspects.
+This is an essential pre-requisite for Level-I candidates only and a candidate for Level-I has to successfully complete the 'Management Training' programmes covering regulatory requirements, Quality Assurance aspects of NPP Operation, Safety culture, Operation Management, Personnel Management, Procedural knowledge related to administration and finance, vigilance and security aspects.